rithmschool/meetup_notes/github.md

 ### Create a Remote repository

 Once you have an account, head over to [https://github.com/new](https://github.com/new) and create a repository.
 In this example, we will be creating a repository called `first_repo`.
-Do not worry about the description or checking the box to initialize the repository with a README.
+For this repo, you do not need a description.
+Also, __do not__ click the check box to initialize the repository with a README.
+You will fill in the content for the repository on your computer.

 ```bash
 echo "# first_repo" >> README.md